dramforever/easyriscv/index.md

 { 0x40000004: 55500593 } addi x11, x0, 0x555
 ```

-Even instructions as simple as addition and subtraction have other intersting
+Even instructions as simple as addition and subtraction have other interesting
 uses.
 We have already used `addi x10, x0, 0x123` to put `0x123` in the register
 `x10`.
 When writing in assembly, we can use a little shortcut called
 [pseudoinstructions]{x=term}.
 The [`li`]{x=insn} ("load immediate")